glyfish/glyfish.github.io/_posts/2018-08-08-discrete_state_markov_chain_equilibrium.md

 {% endkatex %}

-This system of equations is solved using the least squares method provided by the `numpy` linear algebra library.
-This library requires the use of the transpose of the above equation.
+This system of equations is solved using the least squares method provided by the `numpy` linear algebra library, which requires the use of the transpose of the above equation.
-The first line below computes this transpose using equation {% katex %}(14){% endkatex %}.
+The first line below computes it using equation {% katex %}(14){% endkatex %}.

 ```shell
 In [18]: E = numpy.concatenate((p.T - numpy.eye(4), [numpy.ones(4)]))